auehc/auehc.github.io/_posts/Meetings/2021-02-09-spring2021_memory_forensics.md

 ### Critical System Processes

 There are certain processes in Windows that are critical to normal system operation and it is important to know what they are and how many of them should be running.
-One common trick used to disguise malicious processes is to mimic the name of a good known process (e.g. svchost.exe instead of scvhost.exe).
+One common trick used to disguise malicious processes is to mimic the name of a good known process (e.g. scvhost.exe instead of svchost.exe).
 A list of core Windows processes is below, with a number stating how many of them should be running at any given time and a short description of each.

 * **Crss.exe (1)** - The client/server runtime subsystem.
 It is responsible for creating and deleting processes and threads.